-Additionally, Danielle is a gardener and practicing herbalist and has studied with Juliette Blakenspoor of the Chestnut School of Herbal Medicine in Leicester, NC, Chuck Marsh from Useful Plants Nursery at Earth Haven Ecovillage in Black Mountain, NC, and Joe Hollis of Mountain Gardens in Burnsville, NC along with many others.
+She has studied with Juliette Blakenspoor of the Chestnut School of Herbal Medicine in Leicester, NC, Chuck Marsh from Useful Plants Nursery at Earth Haven Ecovillage in Black Mountain, NC, and Joe Hollis of Mountain Gardens in Burnsville, NC along with many others.
 She has experience in sustainable agriculture from working on small farms in Western North Carolina and also in Chiang Mai, Thailand through the WWOOF program.

 Danielle Toronyi is the Research Development + Knowledge Manager at OLIN - a landscape architecture, urban design, and planning studio - and leads OLIN LABS, a newly emergent community of practice committed to elevating collaborative design research and innovation in landscape architecture.